Reviews You Can Rely On

 Our Verdict

 This scooter has great safety features as well as being easy to operate.
 While the travel radius is somewhat limited, and the recharge period is a bit protracted, this machine will be more than adequate for most commutes.
-Add to this a manageable weight that won't make it a burden to tote into an office, train station or lecture hall.
+Add a manageable weight that won't make it a burden to tote into an office, train station, or lecture hall.

 REASONS TO BUY